michaelwp/lazygo/README.md

 go get github.com/michaelwp/lazygo/v3
 ```

-Or you can install each library separately using:
+Or you can install each library separately using (for more details read the readme in their respective folders):

 ```sh
 go get github.com/michaelwp/{library-name}